For All of Your Family Needs

-Sylvia S. Costantino is a New Jersey Divorce Lawyer who dedicates her practice to family law.
-She cares about your case and understands that helping you obtain the best possible outcome in your divorce is just as important for your future financial well-being as it is for your emotional one.
+Sylvia S. Costantino is a New Jersey Divorce Attorney who dedicates her practice to family law.
+She cares about your case and understands that helping you obtain the best possible outcome in your divorce is just as important for your future financial well being as it is for your emotional one.

 Matrimonial actions in New Jersey are handled in the Family Part of the Superior Court.
 To initiate an action for divorce, you will need to file a Complaint and state the reason why you are seeking a divorce.

-As of 2007, the State of New Jersey is a “no-fault” state which basically means that a person can seek a divorce based on irreconcilable differences where there has been a breakdown of the marriage for a period of six months or more, there is no prospect of reconciliation, and it is unreasonable for the parties to continue to live together as husband and wife.
+As of 2007, the State of New Jersey is a “no-fault” state.
+This means that a person can seek a divorce based on irreconcilable differences where there has been a breakdown of the marriage for a period of six months or more, there is no prospect of reconciliation, and it is unreasonable for the parties to continue to live together as husband and wife.